List of Jeeves characters: Rupert Steggles

 Rupert Steggles is a fictional character in three linked Jeeves short stories in The Inimitable Jeeves.
 The only son of one of the biggest bookies in London, Steggles is an amateur bookmaker of dubious reputation.
 He is variously described as ferret-faced and rat-faced, and uses underhanded tactics to ensure that he profits from bookmaking.
 In "The Great Sermon Handicap", Steggles takes bets on the sermon duration of local clergymen near Twing Hall on a given Sunday.
 In "The Purity of the Turf", he organizes betting on the events at the Twing village school treat held on the grounds of Twing Hall.
 In "The Metropolitan Touch", Steggles takes bets on who will win the heart of Mary Burgess.

 J. Washburn Stoker

-J. Washburn Stoker is a fictional character in the Jeeves novel, Thank You, Jeeves, in which his young son Dwight Stoker and daughter Pauline Stoker also appear.
+J. Washburn Stoker, a wealthy American, is a fictional character in the Jeeves novel, Thank You, Jeeves.
+His young son Dwight Stoker and daughter Pauline Stoker, to whom Bertie Wooster had once been engaged briefly and who later marries Lord Chuffnell, also appear.
 Stoker has another daughter, Emerald Stoker, who appears in Stiff Upper Lip, Jeeves.